Sadia Kabeya to start for England as Abby Dow makes bench for Fiji clash - NewsBreak

 Dow broke her leg in April’s Women’s Six Nations but has made a rapid return to fitness and is named among the replacements for the game at Eden Park in Auckland.

-Sarah Hunter will captain the side from No 8, with outside centre Emily Scarratt her vice-captain.
+Sarah Hunter will captain the side from number eight, with outside centre Emily Scarratt her vice-captain.

 Head coach Simon Middleton said: “We’ve selected an experienced matchday 23 who we feel are in a good position to get our campaign off to a strong start.